bridgekat/zenith/notes/design.md

 ### Opaque definitions

+- (TODO: revise)
 - Theorems can be modified using `private`.
-These will be cleared when leaving the current scope.
-(Alternatively, use `private` when opening a scope, and use `public` to modify theorems that you want to export.)
+These will be cleared when leaving the current section.
+(Alternatively, use `private` when opening a section, and use `public` to modify theorems that you want to export.)
 - Definitions can be modified using `private` or `opaque`.
 The latter means that the definition will not be cleared, but its defining axiom will be.
 - This will allow "opaque definitions", which is suitable for preventing "fake theorems".